-For as long as there have been bagpipes they have been used to honour those that have passed.
-The military formalised the use of bagpipes to give their fallen comrades a fitting accompaniment to their final resting place.
-Now, its more popular amongst the families of native Scots, those with a Scottish connection as well as those with no connection, but all have a love for the music of Scotland in common.
+For as long as there have been bagpipes they have been used when honouring those that have passed.
+The military formalised the use of the Great Highland Bagpipe to give their fallen comrades a fitting accompaniment to their final resting place.
+Now, its more popular amongst the families of native Scots and Irish, those with a Scottish or Irish connection as well as those with no connection, but all have a love for the music of the Great Highland Bagpipe in common.

 Typically, a piper would solemnly lead the funeral cortege to either the graveside or chapel, after that, a suitable air or a favourite tune would be played as family and guests follow into chapel or to the graveside.
 Finally, at the committal, a haunting air will play and fade away as the piper slowly moves off as family and friends are left to their memories and thoughts.